matthias-reis/carda-gatsby/content/articles/2022/01/travers-e-1.md

 ---
 **À Terre just finished their new EP "Traversée".
 They are going to release the digital version on February 21st.
 The CD will follow on March 14th.
 I was one of the lucky ones who already had the chance to listen to the three songs, and I would now like to recommend them to you.**

-Some of you might already know À Terre from my interview and review of their last record on my website.
+Some of you might already know À Terre from my review of their last record on my website.
 The new one is quite on-point again.
 You should definitely give it a try – no matter if you are already a fan or still new to the magical dark realm of the band, founded in October 2020 in the Aquitaine, France.

 ## Inspired by the historical Aquitaine region